by Brooke Kennedy

 Looking to Sell Your Vintage Electronics?

 RR Auction has plenty of experience working with vintage computers and other electronics, so join the revolution and sell your items today!
 We also accept items from the following categories—Hollywood and pop culture, space, military, presidential, music, autographs and manuscripts, literature, and sports.
-Reach out to us at our email [email protected] or call us at 800-937-3880.
+Reach out to us at 800-937-3880.

 We’re seeking Apple and Steve Jobs consignments!